EXCLUSIVE-Walt Disney's Pixar targets 'Lightyear' execs among 75 job cuts

 The cuts, which took place May 23, are part of Walt Disney Chief Executive Bob Iger’s previously announced plan to eliminate 7,000 jobs and slash $5.5 billion in costs.
 That restructuring combined the film and television groups into a single Disney Entertainment unit and eliminated a division charged with distribution.

-While small compared to Pixar's employee base of about 1,200, the layoffs are significant because the studio is a creative force generating franchises and characters that drive revenue across Disney.
+While small compared to Pixar's employee base of about 1,200, the layoffs are notable because the studio is a creative force generating franchises and characters that drive revenue across Disney.

 Pixar is famous for cinematic franchises including “Toy Story,” “The Incredibles” and “Cars.”
 But “Lightyear,” released a year ago with a reported budget of $200 million, brought in a modest $226.7 million in worldwide ticket sales and received a mixed critical reception.